nghiadev95/DevelopKits/README.md

 ## Installation

 ### Swift Package Manager
-You can use The Swift Package Manager to install RequestKits by adding https://github.com/quangnghiadev/DevelopKits.git to Swift Package of your XCode project
+You can use The Swift Package Manager to install DevelopKits by adding https://github.com/quangnghiadev/DevelopKits.git to Swift Package of your XCode project

 ## Usage